 Things to do in Temple, TX

-See railroad memorabilia at the Temple Railroad & Heritage Museum
+See railroad memorabilia at Temple Railroad & Heritage Museum

-The museum has plenty of artifacts such as maps, photographs and tools that were used to build and maintain the railroads as well as vintage railroad equipment for enthusiasts.
+The museum has plenty of artifacts including maps, photographs, and tools that were used to build and maintain the railroads.
+Especially fascination is the collection of vintage railroad equipment.

 Also Read: 9 Best Train Rides and Museums in Texas